 Google introduced the custom controller for Stadia in the event.
 You can use it to play games.
 It has built-in Wi-Fi and a microphone.
 The controller also features 2 new buttons.
 One is the Capture button to share your 4K 60fps gameplay.
 Another button is the Google Assistant button.
 It enables Google Assistant and allows players to access the controller’s built-in microphone to get help when they are stuck.
 It offers immediate advice for players.

-The game streaming service also works with USB controllers, mouse, and keyboard.
+The game streaming service also works with USB controllers, a mouse, and a keyboard.

 Stadia is the Future of YouTube Gaming?

 Stadia is connected to the YouTube platform so you can stream and play directly on YouTube.
 There is also a Crowd Play feature that allows gamers to stream directly through Stadia and even drop viewers right into their multiplayer session or queue them up for the next match.
 Developers and streamers can use the State Share feature to share game statistics.

 Which games are available on Stadia?

 Every Game!!!
 Yes, thousands of publishers and studios are currently migrating games to Google’s game-streaming service.
 The first game that was announced for Stadia was Doom Eternal, which will be available on the cloud.
 The project is powered by Open Source Software.
 EA, Ubisoft, Bethesda, Q-Games, Take-Two, and Tequila Works were also present in the presentation.
 In the future, Google will add more games from every platform.